Pramilashanmugam/Quiz/README.md

  * Git
    * Used to commit and push code during the development of the Website.

-## Objective
+## UX

-My main objective to create this quiz is, not only to check the users knowledge on the topic but also to educate them with correct answers.
+### Site Goals

+The Goal of this quiz website is to provide basic knowledge on HTML, CSS and JavaScript related questions to get answered.

+### User Stories

+#### As a End-User:

+* Information should be related to the topic.
+* Questions should be understandable.
+* Easy to navigate.
+* If answer has gone wrong, it should educate with the correct answer.
+*

 ## Existing Features